Why creative branding is about more than just creativity

 Marketing comms are useful – sometimes essential – but should always be treated ideally as the icing on the cake; a luxury which, in theory, you’d do fine without.

-So crystallise your strategy.
+So crystallise your creative branding strategy.
 Make sure it’s pure, practical, simple, and focused.
 Then step back, observe your business, and identify all the levers you could pull in order to deliver it.

 And then, go for it.